-Initially, funds were raised from the proceeds of volunteers working at the hospital gift shop and by fund raisers such as the annual luncheon.
+Initially, funds were raised from the proceeds of volunteers working at the hospital gift shop and by fundraisers such as the annual luncheon.
 In 1976 a Thrift Store was opened.
 Its first location was at 409 Fourth Street.
 In 1978 it moved to 601 Bloomfield Street.
-During 1982 the Thrift Store moved to 536 garden Street where it is still operating.
-The thrift store not only raises funds- it also provides clothing, toys and other items at very inexpensive prices.
+In 1982 the Thrift Store moved to 536 garden Street where it is still operating.
+The thrift store not only raises funds- but also provides clothing, toys, and other items at very inexpensive prices.
 The first four women volunteers associated with the Thrift Store illustrate how wide community support was.
 Lucille Casulli, born and bred in Hoboken and mother of four young children, founded the store.
-The first volunteer manager, Nikki Councelman, a TV commercial actress, was a relative newcomer to Hoboken.
+The first volunteer manager, Nikki Councilman, a TV commercial actress, was a relative newcomer to Hoboken.
 She was followed by Shirley Ondrick, wife of a Stevens professor.
 Shirley was followed by Madelaine Spadavecchia, a highly respected biology teacher at Hoboken High School.

 In 1976 the bylaws were changed so that men could become members and our name was changed to Saint Mary Auxiliary

 In 2007 a municipal authority purchased the hospital and changed its name to Hoboken University Medical Center.
 We continued to support the hospital and changed our name to the Hoboken University Medical Center Auxiliary.